ammarahm-ed/react-native-admob-native-ads/README.md

 Whether all text should be in capital letters

-## Become a Backer
+## Buy me a coffee

 It costs me alot of time to keep the library updated and address all the bugs & issues.
-If this library has helped you,  become a backer by [donating](https://ko-fi.com/ammarahmed) to the development of this library .
+If this library has helped you [buy me a coffee](https://ko-fi.com/ammarahmed).

 ## Contact & Support